nanlabs/terraform-aws-starter/README.md

 | [RDS Postgres](./modules/rds-postgresql/README.md) | Terraform module for bootstrapping an RDS Postgres instance.                     |
 | [Bastion](./modules/bastion/README.md)             | Terraform module for bootstrapping a bastion host.                               |

-## Services
+## Apps and Services

-In addition to infrastructure provisioning, we may have some services that run to maintain our infrastructure.
-Here are a few ideas:
+In addition to infrastructure provisioning, we may have some apps and services that run to maintain our infrastructure.
+Here are a few ideas for apps and services that you can run to maintain your infrastructure.
+You can use these as a starting point for your own apps and services.

+These apps and services can be placed in the `apps/` directory!

 | Service                                                                                                                          | Description                                      |
 | :------------------------------------------------------------------------------------------------------------------------------- | :----------------------------------------------- |